 Setting up an accounting system is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning an escape room?

 Escape rooms can be highly profitable.
 According to Xola, United States escape room locations earned an average of $317,571 in 2018.
 That profit had increased from $256,860 in 2017.
-Xola’s report also found that customers used online checkouts half the time, and phone and walk-up purchases the other half of the time.
-Since the escape room industry is rapidly growing, it’s likely that profits will continue to increase.
+Xola’s report also found that customers used online checkouts half the time and phone and walk-up purchases the other half of the time.
+Since the escape room industry is rapidly growing, profits will likely continue to increase.